ambienthack/mistape-be/readme.txt

 * added an indent in front of Mistape caption to separate it from previous content.
 This fixed embedded objects not being processed by WordPress if they were in the end of the post content with Mistape caption enabled.

 = 1.1.0 =
-* added dialog modes: notification, confirmation, confirm and comment (confirmation is default now)
+* added dialog modes: 1) notification, 2) confirmation, 3) confirmation with comment field (second option is the default)
 * added option to override email recipient to post author if post ID is determined
 * significantly improved determination of selection context
 * improved email contents